Nova Lovcha

 Nova Lovcha (Нова Ловча) is a village in Hadzhidimovo Municipality, in Blagoevgrad Province, Bulgaria.

 Geography

 Nova Lovcha is located at the foot of Slavyanka mountain on the Bulgarian-Greek border.
 The terrain is mostly hilly and flat on the east.
 The soils are brown.
 Near the village there is a drying river, which springs are near the village of Paril and is fed mostly by rain.
-1–2 km east of the village is a small artificial lake, which is also fed by rain and used for economic activities.
+1–2 km east of the village there is a small artificial lake, which is also fed by rain and used for economic activities.
 The climate is continental-Mediterranean.
 The summers are hot and dry and the winters are cold.
-The average temperature in summer is 24-25 ° С. The winter is cold and mild with low temperatures.
+The average temperature in summer is 24-25 ° С. The winter is mild.
 The maximum temperature in winter is 1-2 °C. Precipitation is about 600–700 mm per year.
 The wind is light to moderate in summer.
 The snow cover in winter reaches 1 meter.